casanet/casanet-server/backend/src/modules/ifttt/README.md

 1) Press on `+that` button and select the IFTTT service and the action that turn the device on.
 1) Create the same trigger for `off` operation.

-For now, it's possible to turn on/off the device via casa-net and use the device as `toggle` minion.
+For now, it's possible to turn on/off the device via Casanet and use the device as `toggle` minion.

-To receive feedback from the device to know when the device turned on/off and use the device as `switch`, Make sure casa-net accessible via public internet or via remote-server.
+To receive feedback from the device to know when the device turned on/off and use the device as `switch`, Make sure Casanet accessible via public internet or via remote-server.

 ### Listen to device turned on/off.
 1) Create a trigger to be invoked when the device turned on/off using the manufacture IFTTT service.